Wilhelm Mohnke: Battle of Berlin

 Since Mohnke's fighting force was located at the nerve center of the German Third Reich, it fell under intense artillery bombardment, which began on Hitler's birthday of 20 April 1945 and lasted to the end of local hostilities on 2 May 1945.
-Street fighting around the Reichstag and Reich Chancellery was bitter and bloody.
-For the Soviets, the Reichstag was the symbol of Nazi Germany and therefore of significant military and political value to capture.
+Street fighting around the and Reich Chancellery was bitter and bloody.
+For the Soviets, the was the symbol of Nazi Germany and therefore of significant military and political value to capture.

-While the Battle in Berlin was raging around them, Hitler ordered Mohnke to set up a military tribunal for SS-Gruppenführer Hermann Fegelein, adjutant to Heinrich Himmler, in order to try the man for desertion.
+While the Battle in Berlin was raging around them, Hitler ordered Mohnke to set up a military tribunal for SS- Hermann Fegelein, adjutant to Heinrich Himmler, in order to try the man for desertion.
 The tribunal consisted of Generals Hans Krebs, Wilhelm Burgdorf, Johann Rattenhuber, and Mohnke himself.
 Years later, Mohnke told author James P. O'Donnell the following:

 "I was to preside over it myself...
 I decided that the accused man [Fegelein] deserved trial by high-ranking officers...
 We set up the court-martial...
 We military judges took our seats at the table with the standard German Army Manual of Courts-Martial before us.
 No sooner were we seated than defendant Fegelein began acting up in such an outrageous manner that the trial could not even commence.

 Roaring drunk..., Fegelein first brazenly challenged the competence of the court.
 He kept blubbering that he was responsible to...Himmler alone, not Hitler...
 He refused to defend himself.
 The man was in wretched shape – bawling, whining, vomiting, shaking like an aspen leaf...